servetarslan02/HookSniff/README.md

 ## Enterprise: IP Whitelisting

-Enterprise customers can whitelist HookRelay's static outbound IPs in their firewall/WAF to ensure webhook delivery.
+Enterprise customers can whitelist HookSniff's static outbound IPs in their firewall/WAF to ensure webhook delivery.
 See **[docs/OUTBOUND_IPS.md](docs/OUTBOUND_IPS.md)** for the full list of IPs and setup instructions.

 Programmatically fetch current IPs: